cascode-labs/virtue/docs/source/overview/packaging/index.rst

 the "virtue env install" command.

 Virtue packages can then contain SKILL moduels which organize SKILL code.
-Then these modules can be accessed from the global "Import" table without cluttering the global namespace.
+Then these modules can be accessed from the global "VrtImport" table without cluttering the global namespace.
 This system allows many modules to be defined without naming collisions.
 It also allows new tools to be easily added to the SKILL environment.
 Each module consists of a SKILL